redwoodjs/redwoodjs-com-archive/docs/webhooks.md

 }
 ```

-## How to Sign a Payload for an Outgoing Webhook event in RedwoodJS
+## Signing a Payload for an Outgoing Webhook

-The `api/webhooks` package exports [signPayload](https://github.com/redwoodjs/redwood/blob/main/packages/api/src/webhooks/index.ts) that will sign a payload using a [verification method](https://github.com/redwoodjs/redwood/tree/main/packages/api/src/auth/verifiers) and create your "webhook signature".

-Once you have the signature, you can

-* add the signature to your request http headers
-* with a signature key of your choosing
-* and then post the request to the endpoint
+To sign a payload for an outgoing webhook, the `api/webhooks` package exports [signPayload](https://github.com/redwoodjs/redwood/blob/main/packages/api/src/webhooks/index.ts), a function that signs a payload using a [verification method](https://github.com/redwoodjs/redwood/tree/main/packages/api/src/auth/verifiers), creating your "webhook signature".
+Once you have the signature, you can add it to your request's http headers with a name of your choosing, and then post the request to the endpoint:
-* that needs to be sent the event

 ```js
 import got from 'got'